yamin8000/Dooz/README.md

 ### Game

-- Variable game board grid size from three-by-three to nine-by-nine (Larger than nine-by-nine is simply ridiculous and unplayable in mobile phones)
+- Variable game board grid size from three-by-three to seven-by-seven (Larger than seven-by-seven is simply ridiculous and unplayable in mobile phones)
 - Variable game ai difficulty (easy, medium, hard)